ostcar/topic/README.md

 To publish one or more values, use: `top.Publish("info1", "info2")`.

-To receive values for the first time use: `id, values, err := top.Retrive(ctx, 0)`.
-The first value is a numeric id, it is needed for for next call of `top.Retrive()`.
+To receive values for the first time use: `id, values, err := top.Receive(ctx, 0)`.
+The first value is a numeric id, it is needed for for next call of `top.Receive()`.
 The second argument is a list of all strings that where published by this topic.

-To receive newer values, use `id, values, err = top.Retrive(ctx, id)`.
+To receive newer values, use `id, values, err = top.Receive(ctx, id)`.
 It returns all values that published after the given `id`.

 A topic is save for concurrent use.